exanauts/ProxAL.jl/milestone5.md

-# ECP ExaSGD Milestone 5
+# ECP ExaSGD Milepost 5
-This documents describes the completion of the project ExaSGD milestone 5 as stated by:
+This documents describes the completion of the project ExaSGD milepost 5 as stated by:

 > Run formulation 4 using full ExaSGD software stack on Tulip and/or Summit.
 Use 1,000 bus grid model with 5+ scenarios and 100-500 contingencies and 2 periods.
 All computations inside optimization loops run on GPU.

 ## Preliminary notes
 "Tulip" was an early access AMD system provided by Cray.
 In the meantime, we moved our code base to the superseding AMD system "Spock" at OLCF.
-The milestone was completed on "Spock" and "Summit", while only executing a small job on Spock to demonstrate our portability strategy.
+The milepost was completed on "Spock" and "Summit", while only executing a small job on Spock to demonstrate our portability strategy.

 ## Prerequisites